zachariahmilby/planet-viewer/README.md

 > I don't believe in west longitudes.
 Neither does SPICE.
 All longitudes
 > returned by methods or otherwise reported from this package are east
 > longitudes.
 I wish I could change the definition of the north pole on planets
-> like Venus and Uranus, but I'll save that for another time.
-As a Boulder
+> like Venus and Uranus to the angular momentum pole, but I'll save that for
-> mom's bumper sticker might say, "be the change you want to see in the world."
+> another time.
+As a Boulder mom's bumper sticker might say, "be the change you
+> want to see in the world."

 ### Ephemeris Calculation Methods
 The following table lists all of the ephemeris methods available in the